 Wounding (Su): A wound resulting from a jade spider's leg slash bleeds for an additional 1 point of damage per round thereafter.
 Multiple wounds from such attacks result in cumulative bleeding loss (two wounds for 2 points of damage per round, and so on).
-The bleeding can be stopped only by a successful Heal check (DC 15) or the application of a cure spell or some other healing spell (heal, healing circle, or the like).
+The bleeding can be stopped only by a successful Heal check (DC 15) or the application of a cure spell or some other healing spell (beal, bealing circle, or the like).

 Construct Traits: A jade spider is immune to mind-affecting effects, poison, sleep, paralysis, stunning, disease, death effects, necromantic effects, and any effect that requires a Fortitude save unless it also works on objects.
 The creature is not subject to critical hits, subdual damage, ability damage, ability drain, energy drain, or death from massive damage.
 It cannot heal itself but can be healed through repair.
-It cannot be raised or construction
+It cannot be raised or resurrected.
+A jade spider has darkvision (60-foot range).